Dying Once, Dying Twice

 Only a night or two divided this experience from that of finding myself sitting on the grass at the wayside--the smokeless cottages of a village (a village in Ireland, I fancy) in view.
 I am fagged out, but intensely relieved at having accomplished some unrecallable mission, on account of which I have escaped from the upper room of the house in which I had been confined.
 Safely out of the window--I had edged along a narrow ledge of brickwork thirty feet above the ground--an ordeal which my usual Me could, I fancy, in no circumstances face at all.
 Exhausted but serene, I watch time silently ebbing away in the tranquil morning light, while I await, I know well, inevitable recapture, and what it will entail.

 In a later commentary de la Mare suggests we let our concern with dreams' meanings overshadow their value as broadening life experience.
-This same debate is immemorially old, applied to literature; de la Mare's insight is to apply it to the vivider vicarious experience of dreams, which broaden as well as instruct; one need not understand a dream's symbols to gain experience and empathize with an alien viewpoint.
+This same debate is immemorially old, applied to literature; de la Mare's insight is to apply it to the vivider vicarious experience of dreams, which broaden as well as instruct; one need not understand a dream's symbols to gain experience; to live, briefly, a different life.
 He was of course challenging Freud's insistence that dream-surfaces matter less that their symbolism.
 To de la Mare, we learn by living.
 And dreams are life.

 This account is from Walter de la Mare's Behold, This Dreamer!
 (1939).
-It's undated, but from the Irish subject matter I'd guess 1916-20 or a few years after.
+It's undated, but from the content (Ireland's independence struggle) I'd guess 1916-20 or a few years after.